 - B.A., Arizona State University

-Scott, Terry Anne, “Inconceivable Victors: The 1978-79 Seattle SuperSonics and the Triple Consciousness of Lenny Wilkens” in Seattle Sports: Play, Identity, and the Pursuit of Credibility in the Emerald City, (Forthcoming, University of Arkansas Press, 2018)
+- Scott, Terry Anne, “Inconceivable Victors: Lenny Wilkens and the 1978-79 Seattle SuperSonics” in Seattle Sports: Play, Identity, and the Pursuit of Credibility in the Emerald City, (Forthcoming, University of Arkansas Press, 2019)

 Selected Public History Publications